How to Start an LLC in Texas (2025 Guide)

 Before you get started, you will need to pick a suitable name for your Texas LLC.

-1. Important Naming Guidelines for Texas LLCs:
+1. Texas LLC Naming Guidelines

 - Your name cannot include words that could confuse your LLC with a government agency (FBI, Treasury, State Department, etc.).